Ewpratten/PianoBot/README.md

 # PianoBot
-mane an arduino play a piano
+make an arduino play a piano

+this code was written in arduino software this code is free to use but i would like if you add my name in with it